xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/delay_degradation.md

 de_chan0 = [[]]
 djprob = DelayJumpProblem(jumpsys, dprob, aggregatoralgo,  delaysets, de_chan0, save_positions=(false,false))
 ```
-where `de_chan0` is the initial condition for the delay channel, which is a vector of arrays whose *k*th entry stores the schduled delay time for *k*th delay channel.
+where `de_chan0` is the initial condition for the delay channel, which is a vector of arrays whose *k*th entry stores the scheduled delay time for *k*th delay channel.
 Here we assume $X_I(0) = 0$, thus only an empty array.

 ## Visualisation
 Now we can solve the problem and plot a trajectory